-Archdiocesan Men’s Day March 15, 2014 Volunteers needed to be ushers and for the service team.
+Archdiocesan Men’s Day March 14, 2015 Volunteers needed to be ushers and for the service team.
 No conference registration fee for volunteers.
-Please email John Dalessio at firstname.lastname@example.org or call him at (908) 647-0345 Click here to see the flyer for the day or go to www.rcanmenscommission.org.
+Please email John Dalessio at firstname.lastname@example.org or call him at (908) 647-0345 Go to www.rcanmenscommission.org for more information.

 The People of Hope is a Catholic covenant community whose members have experienced a new outpouring of the Holy Spirit in their lives through the baptism in the Holy Spirit, and have embraced charismatic spirituality in addition to traditional Catholic devotions.